wp-plugins/magento-wordpress-integration/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added ability to hide/show price for widget/shortcodes

 = 2.0 =
 * Template functions to easily get blocks - simply enter the block name to get any block from Magento
 * Shortcodes to add products to your WordPress posts/pages (via an add-on)